Sunday, October 6, 2024

 The Anesthetized Life of the Metaverse

-The advent of analgesics made it possible for most of us to quell ordinary daily physical pain...and sometimes even extraordinary pain.
-Then, a broad range of psychotropics brought us options to reduce or numb our mental and emotional pain.
+The advent of analgesics in the late 19th century made it possible for most of us to quell ordinary daily physical pain...and sometimes even extraordinary physical pain.
+In time, a broad range of psychotropics brought us options to reduce or numb our mental and emotional pain as well.
 This age of pharmaceuticals is a blessing, is it not?

-We do something similar with death.
-We remove the reality from ourselves as quickly as possible.
+Our modern experience of death is somewhat similar in that we remove the reality from ourselves as quickly as possible.
 We scurry the body off to a morgue where we don't have to see it.
 We hide it.
 We distance ourselves from it.
 We sterilize it.
-We clean up the dead body, apply makeup, dress it up, make it as pretty and real looking as possible, and put it on display.
-I recognize these rituals carry symbolism of respect and dignity, or may represent an important step for some on the road to "closure" (if such a thing even exists), and for some, it even brings a sense of hope.
+We clean the dead body, apply makeup, dress it up, to make it as pretty and realistic as possible before putting it on display.
+I recognize that, for some, these rituals carry symbolism of respect and dignity, or may represent an important step for others on the road to "closure" (if such a thing even exists), and for some, it even instills a sense of hope.
 I get it.
 But I wonder about the long term effects of beautifying the grotesque.
 Death is hideous.
 Generations who came before us knew this.
 They didn't have the option to escape the raw realities of death.
-It's not the gateway to a "better place."
+The sight and smells of decay permeated their world, making it somewhat absurd to spin it as the gateway to a "better place."
+It isn't.
 It is creation coming undone.
 It's the wrenching apart of personhood - body and soul - which was created to be whole.
 It's not something to beautify, make clean, or soften with platitudes...like a ring in a pig's snout, none of this changes the filth, the coldness, the darkness, the stench.

 Don't misunderstand...I am not glorifying the past or the way things used to be.
 No rose-colored-glasses here.
 Hardship and difficulty can forge character, reveal courage, instill strength...but they also produce fatigue, pain, sickness, and discouragement.
-Progress - and I believe modern plumbing and cars and gas stoves and washing machines are examples of creative progress - is good.
-But when we move forward without consideration of the impact on the body, soul, and psyche, we may do ourselves and our posterity a disservice.
+Progress - and I believe modern plumbing and cars and gas stoves and washing machines are examples of creative progress - has brought us many good gifts.
+But when we move forward without consideration of the impact on the body, soul, and psyche, we may do ourselves and our posterity a disservice by over-distancing ourselves from reality.

-In my mind, that makes Meta a natural next step.
-Zuckerberg, its creator, describes the Metaverse as the "embodied internet where you're in the experience."
-Ironically, the very nature of this universe is a DISEMBODIED one...or perhaps its a world of "embodied" ISOLATION.
+I suppose these shifts may allow us to embrace Meta as a natural next step.
+Zuckerberg, its creator, describes the Metaverse as the "embodied internet" where you're "in the experience."
+Ironically, the very nature of this universe is a DISEMBODIED one...or perhaps it's a world of "embodied" ISOLATION.
 Here you can experience one another in an anesthetized environment where you won't have to smell another's sweat or stale breath, where you won't be confronted with real flaws of others or have yours exposed.
 You will never truly know or be known in Metaverse because you will always inhabit a fictionalized version of yourself alongside the fictionalized versions of another being, all staged in a fictionalized world.
-You can leave an experience without explanation and blame a bad internet connection.
-You can project a feigned presence while remaining wholly distracted by a device or the real presence of another (sure we can do that now, but when we are present the other can at least SEE b/c we inhabit the same real space).
-The experience claims that your avatar presence - which is an entirely fabricated idealized version of "you" - will allow a more "natural and vivid" experience with "the feeling of presence" made possible through "living 3D representations of you."
+You can leave an interaction without explanation and blame a bad internet connection.
+You can project a feigned presence while remaining wholly distracted by a device or the real presence of another (sure we can do that now, but when we are physically present with another, they can at least SEE our distraction b/c we inhabit the same real space).
+The Meta experience claims that your avatar presence - which is an entirely fabricated idealized version of "you" - will allow a more "natural and vivid" experience with "the feeling of presence" made possible through "living 3D representations of you."

 I'm reminded of this quote from Buechner's The Hungering Dark: